We have 2 open postdoctoral research positions (2023)!

 is out!

-Our new paper on "Engineering hairy cellulose nanocrystals for chemotherapy drug capture" is published in Materials Today Chemistry!
+Our new paper on "Engineering hairy cellulose nanocrystals for chemotherapy drug capture" is published in Materials Today Chemistry

 How Can Bio-Based Soft Materials and Biomaterials Impact Society?

 Soaring population growth, imbalance supplies and demands, shortage of ready-to-use remedies, and urbanization have introduced unprecedented challenges to satisfying the world’s essential needs for water, healthcare, food, and energy.
-Designing new material platforms inspired by the following questions may take us one step closer to finding solutions to these needs:
+Designing new material platforms inspired by the following questions may take us one step closer to finding solutions to these needs

 1) How can natural bioproducts be micro-/nanoengineered to overcome the persistent bottlenecks of current synthetic materials?